PennockProjects/JAMStart/content/blog/2024/SiteBuild.md

 We will discuss how the general components and modules used to build this site.

 ## Resources
-I started with the excellent Udemy course by Piotr Jura [Unlock Nuxt 3 & Vue Mastery: Build a Markdown Blog-Portfolio and Supabase Finance Tracker here](https://www.udemy.com/course/master-nuxt-full-stack-complete-guide/learn/lecture/40391596#overview) and studied the [GitHub source final](https://github.com/piotr-jura-udemy/nuxt-course) and then like all developers before I built from there.
+I started with the excellent Udemy course by Piotr Jura [Unlock Nuxt 3 & Vue Mastery: Build a Markdown Blog-Portfolio and Supabase Finance Tracker here](https://www.udemy.com/course/master-nuxt-full-stack-complete-guide/learn/lecture/40391596#overview) and studied the [GitHub source final](https://github.com/piotr-jura-udemy/nuxt-course) and then like all developers before me, I built from there.

 #### Definitions
 - *Server Side Rendering - SSR* - Server runs the JavaScript, fetches data, modifies the HTML document *before* sending to the browser to render.